Ronan (footballer, born 1994)

-Ronan Queiroz de Paula Afonso (born 29 August 1994 in Vitória), commonly known as Ronan, is a Brazilian former professional footballer who played as a left-back.
+Ronan Queiroz de Paula Afonso (born 29 August 1994), commonly known as Ronan, is a Brazilian former professional footballer who played as a left-back.

 Club career

-Ronan is a youth product of Fluminense.
+Ronan was born in Vitória.
+He is a youth product of Fluminense.
 He made his full debut at 15 August 2013 against Corinthians.

 On 17 June 2014, he was loaned to Polish Ekstraklasa club Legia Warsaw.